zeropsio/recipe-filament/README.md

 ## Production vs. development

 Base of the recipe is for development purpose.
-For production environment setup check [Filament development setup](https://github.com/zeropsio/recipe-filament/tree/main)
+For production environment setup check [Filament production setup](https://github.com/zeropsio/recipe-filament/tree/main)

 [//]: # (- Use highly available version of the PostgreSQL database &#40;change `mode` from `NON_HA` to `HA` in recipe YAML, `db`)